Finding Your Voice: Tips From a Teen Therapist on How to Talk to Your Teen Daughter & Get Respect

 Mom: I try so hard and you just never appreciate me!
 (Mom disengages from the conversation and begins to cry instead of engaging her daughter’s request for finding a new way of talking together.)

-Here is the same conversation without mom seeming to need emotional support.
+Here is the same conversation without Mom seeming to need emotional support.
 Instead, she is teaching her daughter other ways of communicating needs and preferences:

 Gina: Mom I cannot stand when you talk to me that way!